ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ### Disabling Session Tickets

-Although disabling session tickets will undoubtly have a negative performance impact, for the moment being you will need to do that in order to provide forward secrecy.
-The following line will do:
+Although disabling session tickets will undoubtedly have a negative performance impact, for the moment being you will need to do that in order to provide forward secrecy:

 {% codeblock lang:text %}
 SSLOpenSSLConfCmd Options -SessionTicket